McKinsey Interview Process: 6 Steps to an Offer (2026)

 Tell me about a time you had to rapidly learn something new to tackle a challenge

-McKinsey recommends preparing two examples for each theme.
-Use the STAR method (Situation, Task, Action, Result) to structure your answers, and spend the majority of your time on the Action and Result portions.
+Structure each answer with the STAR method (Situation, Task, Action, Result) and spend the majority of your time on the Action and Result portions.
+The interviewer wants to understand exactly what you did, why you made the choices you made, and what you learned.

 If you are short on time, my fit interview course covers 98% of the questions you could be asked in about 3 hours.